dragoonDorise/pegasus-android-metadata/README.md

 - AutoSave and AutoLoad State \*
 - Activate Integer Scale for all systems \*

-\* Only for automatic Installations
+\* Only for Automatic Installations

 This configuration is based on [RGC RG552 Linux Setup](https://retrogamecorps.com/2021/12/27/anbernic-rg552-linux-setup-guide/)